Solar Panel Cost Guide in Peoria, AZ (2024 Update)

 What is the average cost of installing solar panels in Peoria?

-The average cost of solar panels in Peoria is about $15,350 for a 5-kW system and $30,700 for a 10-kW system before the ITC, but the real cost will depend on stuff like the kind of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Peoria is about $15,350 for a 5-kW system and $30,700 for a 10-kW system before the ITC, but the real cost will depend on certain factors such as the kind of solar panels you want, what size system you need and how much energy you consume.

 How often do you have to replace solar panels?